-If clinical trials of our sustained release drug delivery product candidates or any other product candidate that we develop fail to demonstrate safety and efficacy to the satisfaction of the FDA, the EMA or other regulatory authorities or do not otherwise produce favorable results, we may incur additional costs or experience delays in completing, or ultimately be delayed or unable to complete, the development and commercialization of such product candidate.
+If clinical trials of our intracanalicular depot product candidates or any other product candidate that we develop fail to demonstrate safety and efficacy to the satisfaction of the FDA, the EMA or other regulatory authorities or do not otherwise produce favorable results, we may incur additional costs or experience delays in completing, or ultimately be delayed or unable to complete, the development and commercialization of such product candidate.

-Before obtaining marketing approval from regulatory authorities for the sale of any product candidate, including our sustained release drug delivery product candidates, we must complete preclinical development and then conduct extensive clinical trials to demonstrate the safety and efficacy of our product candidates in humans.
+Before obtaining marketing approval from regulatory authorities for the sale of any product candidate, including our intracanalicular depot product candidates, we must complete preclinical development and then conduct extensive clinical trials to demonstrate the safety and efficacy of our product candidates in humans.
 Clinical testing is expensive, difficult to design and implement, can take many years to complete and is uncertain as to outcome.
 A failure of one or more clinical trials can occur at any stage of testing.
 The outcome of preclinical testing and early clinical trials may not be predictive of the success of later stage clinical trials, interim results of a clinical trial do not necessarily predict final results and results from one completed clinical trial may not be replicated in a subsequent clinical trial with a similar study design.
 Some of our completed studies, including our pilot studies for OTX-TP and our Phase 1 clinical trial of OTX-MP, were conducted with small patient populations, making it difficult to predict whether the favorable results that we observed in such studies will be repeated in larger and more advanced clinical trials.
 Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval of their products.

 In general, the FDA requires two adequate and well controlled clinical trials to support the effectiveness of a new drug for marketing approval.
-In a Phase 2 clinical trial of OTX-DP that we completed in 2013 in which we were evaluating OTX-DP for ocular inflammation and pain following cataract surgery, OTX-DP did not meet the primary efficacy endpoint for inflammation with statistical significance at the pre-specified time point at day 8.
+In a Phase 2 clinical trial of DEXTENZA that we completed in 2013 in which we were evaluating DEXTENZA for post-surgical ocular inflammation and pain, DEXTENZA did not meet the primary efficacy endpoint for inflammation with statistical significance at the pre-specified time point at day 8.
 However, we did achieve statistical significance for this inflammation endpoint at days 14 and 30.
-Accordingly, we measured the primary efficacy endpoint for inflammation in our two completed Phase 3 clinical trials of OTX-DP at day 14.
-In the first of these two Phase 3 clinical trials, OTX-DP met both primary endpoints for ocular inflammation and pain following cataract surgery with statistical significance.
-However, in the second Phase 3 clinical trial, OTX-DP met only one of the two primary efficacy endpoints with statistical significance.
-In this second trial, OTX-DP did not meet the primary endpoint relating to absence of inflammatory cells in the study eye at day 14.
+Accordingly, we measured the primary efficacy endpoint for inflammation in our two completed Phase 3 clinical trials of DEXTENZA at day 14.
+In the first of these two Phase 3 clinical trials, DEXTENZA met both primary endpoints for post-surgical ocular inflammation and pain with statistical significance.
+However, in the second Phase 3 clinical trial, DEXTENZA met only one of the two primary efficacy endpoints with statistical significance.
+In this second trial, DEXTENZA did not meet the primary endpoint relating to absence of inflammatory cells in the study eye at day 14.